How Much Money Do Agents Need to Start Selling Insurance?

 Many third parties offer technological solutions geared toward agents.
 One example is NextAgency, which allows you to track your business and manage client benefits.
 This costs around $600 annually ($570 for NABIP members), and you can add extra features like SMS texting, email campaigns, and commission tracking for additional fees.

 Oftentimes, agents can access technology for free through partnered field marketing organizations.
-Agents registered with Ritter have free access to the Ritter Platform, which includes built-in quote and enrollment tools, commissions tracking, call recording, and client record management.
+Agents registered with Ritter have free access to the Ritter Platform, which includes built-in quote tools, online contracting, and commissions tracking.
+Additionally, Ritter agents have free access to Integrity’s Technology Suite of Solutions, which includes their MedicareCENTER CRM and PlanEnroll consumer-facing quoting and enrollment site.

 ● ● ●